 - Sustainable Strategies

 - Housing and Comprehensive Design

 Some schools give students the option of participating in the Architectural Experience Program (AXP) while completing their Architecture education.
 By doing this, you will be able to work towards earning the experience hours needed to take the Architect Registration Examination (ARE) in a quicker timeframe.

 With the advancement of technology, some of the top accredited Architecture schools around the country are now offering online architecture degree programs to provide more flexibility for busy adult students.
 While these programs typically have a required in-person component, they can still be a great option for students who are balancing career and family obligations with their education.

 Skilled architects are always in high demand, and increased regulation and constantly expanding urban regions provide ample career opportunity for those who have graduated from an Architecture program.
 While most architecture students go on to become licensed architects, it can be beneficial to research related job fields to find out information on other possible career paths.

-According to the United States Bureau of Labor Statistics, general architects can expect to see 7% employment growth by the year 2024, while landscape architects will see 5% growth in this same timeframe.
+According to the United States Bureau of Labor Statistics, general architects can expect to see 1% employment growth by the year 2029, excluding landscape and naval.
 These numbers are on par with the national average across all occupations, and offer a positive long-term outlook for those interested in pursuing an architecture career.

 For those with a detail-oriented mind and knack for creative design, an Architecture degree is an excellent way to pursue a fast-paced, lucrative career!
 Whether you go on to become a licensed architect or translate your skills into a related industry, there is a number of exciting career opportunities for those who have a strong architectural skillset!